 Try baked beet, carrot, or kale “chips seasoned however you like.”
 Make homemade breaded carrot, eggplant, or zucchini sticks in the air-fryer by seasoning almond or coconut flour mix, and rolling the chopped veggies in a little egg and then the bread mixture.
 Air-fry them with a spritz of olive oil until golden brown.
 You can also bake them to get a delicious, crunchy treat.
 Dip them into a homemade vegetable dip like garlicy hummus or a spicy capsicum dip.
 Sometimes, its how you prepare the veggies that makes them more palatable.
 Don't be shy to experiment!

 Meal planning more healthy vegetables into your diet doesn't have to be boring or complicated.
 With these recipe ideas, you can elevate your meals, increase your nutrient intake, and enjoy a wide range of flavours.
-Remember to meal prep, experiment with new recipes, and make your plate as colorful as possible.
+Remember to meal prep, experiment with new recipes, and make your plate as colourful as possible.
 Let nature's bounty nourish you and enhance your overall well-being.
 Here's to a healthier, happier you!

 One Last Thing, Before You Go...